kibook/s1kd-tools/s1kd-newddn/README.md

 OPTIONS
 =======

--d &lt;defaults&gt;
-Specify the 'defaults' file name.

--p &lt;showprompts&gt;
-Prompt the user for values left unspecified.

 -\# &lt;code&gt;
 The code of the new data dispatch note, in the form of MODELIDENTCODE-SENDER-RECEIVER-YEAR-SEQUENCE.

--o &lt;sender&gt;
-The enterprise name of the sender.

--r &lt;receiver&gt;
-The enterprise name of the receiver.

--t &lt;city&gt;
-The sender's city.

--T &lt;city&gt;
-The receiver's city.

--n &lt;country&gt;
-The sender's country.

--N &lt;country&gt;
-The receiver's country.

--a &lt;auth&gt;
-Specify the authorization.

--h -?
-Show help/usage message.

--b &lt;BREX&gt;
-BREX data module code.

--I &lt;date&gt;
-The issue date of the new DDN in the form of YYYY-MM-DD.

--v
-Print the file name of the newly created DDN.

--f
-Overwrite existing file.

 -$ &lt;issue&gt;
 Specifiy which issue of S1000D to use.
 Currently supported issues are: